top of page

 The Fort Caspar Museum Association is working with the Fort Caspar Museum to finish the commemorative cemetery by installing marble headstones representing those of the 11th Ohio Volunteer Cavalry who do not have markers yet, as well as the other regiments who suffered losses while stationed at the fort.

 The "Lest We Forget" cemetery project will be completed in phases with Phase I completed in the fall of 2023.
 The first regiment honored is the 11th Kansas Volunteer Cavalry.
 Nine white marble headstones for the regiment were installed in October of 2023.
-A dedication ceremony to honor the nine soldiers is scheduled for June 1, 2024 at 10:00 am at the Fort Caspar Museum.
-More information on that can be found on the home page.
+A dedication ceremony to honor the nine soldiers was held on June 1, 2024 at the Fort Caspar Museum.
+You can watch a recording of the ceremony here: https://youtu.be/8hrkOHoXGGE?si=XLiSKedyuoyw6iNP

-Phase II of the project will be to honor 5 soldiers of the 6th West Virginia Cavalry.
-Phase II will begin in early 2024.
-Additional regiments honored include: 6th Michigan Cavalry, 7th Iowa Cavalry, 18th U.S. Infantry, 6th U.S. Infantry, and additional 11th Ohio Volunteer Cavalry headstones will close out the project.
-When complete, over 50 headstones will be present on the site.
+Phase III of the project (Current Phase) is to honor five soldiers of the 6th Michigan Cavalry.
+Phase IV will recognize the 18th U.S. Infantry, 6th U.S. Infantry, and the project will complete with Phase V providing additional 11th Ohio Volunteer Cavalry headstones When complete, over 60 headstones will be present on the site.

-The Fort Caspar Museum Association cordially welcomes contributions to this project, which may be made via Paypal below, or through the mail:
+The Fort Caspar Museum Association cordially welcomes contributions to this project, which may be made via Paypal below, or through the mail.
+All donations support this project exclusively providing headstones, installation, a walkway and interpretive markers for the site.

 Fort Caspar Museum Association